devyani2995/codingninja-stopwatch/README.md

 - Javascript

 **Features:-**
-1. **Start timer**
+1. **Start timer-**
-On click of the start button, start the timer
+On click of start button, start the timer
-If the timer is 0 start from the beginning else start from wherever the last stopped
+If timer is 0 start from beginning else start from wherever last stopped

-2. **Stop timer**
+2. **Stop timer-**
 Stop timer once clicked on the stop button

 3. **Reset button**
-On click of reset stop the watch (if already started) and set the timer as 0
+On click of reset stop the watch (if already started) and set timer as 0